RyanB1729/opsbot/README.md

-# Welcome to Md Shaad Mahmud's Research Website
+# Welcome to Ryan's and Bryan's, Autonomous Navigating and Balancing Robot page

-## About Me
+## About Us
-I am an Associate Professor at the University of New Hampshire, specializing in wearable health technology, edge machine learning, and advanced sensor development.
-My research is dedicated to addressing critical health and environmental challenges by designing innovative solutions that combine cutting-edge technology with practical applications.
+we are 2 Engineering students from the University of New Hampshire studying Computer Engineering and Electrical Engineering respectively.
+We both have experience with various robot systems and programs.

 ## Research Focus
 - **Wearable Sensors**: Development of unobtrusive, smart textile sensors for health monitoring, focusing on lymphedema detection and other conditions.